Teaching and Learning Code of Practice

 University of Huddersfield – Teaching and Learning Code of Practice

 This document outlines the expectations of our academic and professional support staff in delivering excellence in teaching and learning.
-There are resources available for our staff which underpin this work, including but not limited to iPark, MYMO on Brightspace, and the Teaching and Learning web pages.
+There are resources available for our staff which underpin this work, including but not limited to iPark, DELTA on Brightspace, and the Teaching and Learning web pages.

 1. Put students first